l7mp/stunner/docs/SECURITY.md

 This little experiment demonstrates the threats associated with a poorly configured STUNner
 gateway: it may allow external access to *any* UDP service running inside your cluster.
-The prerequisites for this is that (1) the target service *must* run over UDP (e.g., `kube-dns`), (2) the target service *must* be wrapped with a UDPRoute, and (3) the attacker *must* know at least one pod address or the ClusterIP for the targeted service.
+The prerequisites for this:

+1. the target service *must* run over UDP (e.g., `kube-dns`),
+2. the target service *must* be wrapped with a UDPRoute
+3. the attacker *must* know at least one pod address or the ClusterIP for the targeted service.

 Should any of this prerequisites miss, STUNner will block access to the target service.

 Now rewrite the backend service in the UDPRoute to an arbitrary non-existent service.